 How to Sell Property in a Revocable Trust

 It’s important to know that if you are selling your primary residence you are still going to be subject to capital gains tax, though you’re able to benefit from the appropriate exclusions.
-If you lived in the house for at least two of the five years before you are selling it, you can exclude up to $250,000 if single and $500,000 if married and filing jointly.
+If you lived in the house for at least two of the five years before you sold it, you can exclude up to $250,000 if single and $500,000 if married and filing jointly.
 It’s a little confusing because a trust can’t reside inside a house but the IRS considers trust property as belonging to the grantor when it comes to taxes.
 Remember, you probably won’t be able to claim this exclusion again if you’ve already taken advantage of it during the two years prior to this sale.

 Button Up Your Documents

 If you get to the point where you’re ready to sell a house in a trust, you’re going to want to make sure that you’ve buttoned up all the details as the grantor or trustee.
 First and foremost, make sure your title company has a copy of the trust documents.
-They’ll make sure that the property is indeed owned by the appropriate party and no one else has a claim to it.
+They’ll make sure that the property is indeed owned by the appropriate party and that no one else has a claim to it.
 It also allows them to make sure the title is clear and you have the right to sell.
 Otherwise, a lender won’t lend to the buyer on a property and then your sale is over.

 When the buyer is ready, the trustee will sign the deed in order to transfer ownership to the grantee.
 So if it’s your trust, you might sign as Joe Brown, trustee of the Joe Brown Trust.
 If the trust is a joint one between you and your spouse, the lender will want both of you to sign the deed.
 Technically it may only require one signature but they’ll always want to cover their bases.